NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

                                 OR

-Selects all records of the relation resulting from the equi-join of two given relations on the given  attributes of both relations, with only those attributes contained in Attrlist.
+Selects all records of the relation resulting from the `equi-join` of two given relations on the given  attributes of both relations, with only those attributes contained in `Attrlist`.
 The selection is inserted into the newly created target relation which contains all attributes from both input relations except the joining attribute of the second relation.
 #### Syntax
 ```bash
 SELECT Attribute1, Attribute2, ...
 FROM source_relation1 JOIN source_relation2 INTO target_relation WHERE source_relation1.attribute1 = source_relation2.attribute2